anshumanmohan/website/content/blog/fourth.md

 4. Put your loaves in to bake.

-5. The loaves will bake for 15 minutes or so, which is a perfect length of time to... you guessed it, mix up another loaf.
+5. The loaves will bake for 15 minutes or so, which is a perfect length of time to... you guessed it, start making a third dough.
 The point of this is not just the pursuit of endless pain (that is an excellent pun if you say the last word in French).
-The point is to give your students the chance to put in some *folds*.
+The point is to give your students the chance to put in some folds.
 You have three choices as a teacher.
     1. Skip this step.
 You'll still be Teacher of the Year.
 It's fine if your students don't get to experience a fold.
     2. Have your students mix a yeast dough.
     3. Have your students mix a sourdough dough.
-This is no harder in the moment, but it takes more babysitting later.
+This is no harder in the moment, but it demands more babysitting later.
 6. Regardless of your choice above, at least pass your starter around to your students and have them note its look, smell, volume, and bubbly activity.
 Have them give it a 1:1:1 maintenance feed.
 7. Pull your loaves out.
 Split each loaf into nine, and additionally halve the six common squares so that everyone gets to try both the sourdough and yeast varieties of bread.
 Set out good olive oil and balsamic vinegar.
 Rejoice in the miracle of fresh bread.
 Have students reflect on the differences between the two loaves.